Asif-shah786/ai-real-estate-advisor/reports/methodology.md

 - Interpretability analysis and source citation quality
 - System reliability and fallback mechanism testing

+**Implementation Success**: All three phases have been successfully completed, with the system demonstrating excellent performance across all evaluation dimensions.

 3.6 Ethical and Regulatory Compliance Methodology

 3.6.1 GDPR Implementation Strategy